 Regular socks accumulate sweat and keep your feet moisturized.
 Find moisture-wicking socks made of merino wool and cotton.
-These socks absorb the sweat that will help you to keep your feet dry and stop your feet from sweating.
+These socks absorb the sweat that will help you to keep your feet dry and odor free.

 We have to keep in mind that not all of us sweat similarly.
 We tend to sweat more during exercise or in hot, humid weather.
 Some people have a condition called hyperhidrosis, which causes the body to sweat excessively.
-If you think you sweat excessively, consider consulting a doctor.
+If you think your feet sweat excessively, consider consulting a doctor.